 Everyone has their own system for organizing their stuff.
 You will develop your system of organizing job tools over time.
 There are electricians that prefer to keep their most used tools in a bag, so we’ve covered that in our best tool bags for electricians.

 Keeping your tools – and life – organized is a highly individual matter.
 What works well for me or others, might not work for you.

 I have a tool belt with two pouches.
-The right-side has most of my hand tools: pliers, strippers, screw drivers, etc. My left-side pouch has less compartments and larger pockets.
-This is ideal for wire nuts and larger stuff like tape measure, torpedo level, electrical tape and so on.
+The right-side has most of my handtools: pliers, strippers, screwdrivers, etc. My left-side pouch has fewer compartments and larger pockets.
+This is ideal for wire nuts and larger stuff like a tape measure, torpedo level, electrical tape and so on.

-Since a tool belt can get heavy, I keep only the tools I use most in the pouch.
-Everything else goes in a tool box or tote.
-Many days I am able to work off of a rolling cart.
+Since a toolbelt can get heavy, I keep only the tools I use the most in the pouch.
+Everything else goes in a toolbox or tote.
+Many days I’m able to work off of a rolling cart.

 Here are some things to consider in organizing your tools for the day:

 - Work as light as possible.
 Carry only the tools you need for the job.
-Your tool belt doesn’t always need to be fully loaded.
-Plan ahead then switch out tools for the next job.
+Your toolbelt doesn’t always need to be fully loaded.
+Plan ahead then switch out tools for your next job.

-- Get a belt with carry handles and hook placement.
-There are times you can set your tool belt on a cart or hang it from a ladder.
+- Get a belt with carrying handles and hook placement.
+There are times you can set your toolbelt on a cart or hang it from a ladder.

 Unless your boss requires the constant use of a tool belt, you may find it best to have various systems of organizing your tools depending on the job at hand.

-In like manner, if you are doing trim out work, grab a tool apron and pouch filled with only the tools you need for that job.
+- In like manner, if you’re doing trim out work, grab a tool apron and pouch filled with only the tools you need for that job.